xerone9/Bank-Mothly-Closing/README.md

-# Indus University/Monthly Account Closing Automation
+# Monthly Account Closing Automation
- For Indus University Only
+ Automation designed as per institution need

 Monthly Bank Account Closing Report Automation

 It will only work with the Folder name "Daily Work" Present On the Desktop

-Normal Pracitce of Indus University Account that they make folders with date name and paste all the statement thier.
+Normal Pracitce of institution is that they make folders with date name and paste all the statement thier.

 ______________________________________________________________________________________________________________________________________